- Written by Dr.Mehmet Demircioglu

 A single normal sneeze or cough after a hair transplant usually does not make grafts come out by itself.
 The grafts are most vulnerable in the first days, but the bigger risks are rubbing, scratching, pressing, hitting the scalp, fresh bleeding, or trying to test the recipient area.
 If you sneezed or coughed without touching the grafts and there is no fresh bleeding, that alone is usually not a sign that grafts were lost.

 I still take the timing seriously.
 The first 10 to 14 days are a protected period, and the recipient area should be handled gently even when the sneeze or cough is harmless.
 After the reflex passes, leave the scalp quiet.
-Do not rub the scalp, do not pick scabs, do not panic clean the area, and do not keep checking the grafts with your fingers.
+Do not rub the scalp, do not pick scabs, do not urgently clean the area, and do not keep checking the grafts with your fingers.

-A patient can feel a sting, tightness, or a short pulling sensation in the scalp during a sneeze.
+You can feel a sting, tightness, or a short pulling sensation in the scalp during a sneeze.
 That can happen because the skin is healing and sensitive.
 It does not by itself mean the grafts moved.

 The main danger is mechanical force on the recipient area.
 Pulling, rubbing, scratching, aggressive washing, catching the scalp on clothing, or knocking the head can move a graft before the skin has settled around it.
 The cough or sneeze is not usually the problem.
 The hand movement that follows it can be.